SimonGoring/neotomadb-manual/_build/html/_sources/tables_samples.txt

    Date of analysis.

 **LabNumber**
    Laboratory number for the sample.
-A special case regards geochronologic samples, for which the LabNumber is the number, if any, assigned by the submitter, not the number assigned by the radiocarbon laboratory, which is in the `Geochronology <#_Table:_Geochronology>`__ table.
+A special case regards geochronologic samples, for which the LabNumber is the number, if any, assigned by the submitter, not the number assigned by the radiocarbon laboratory, which is in the :ref:`Geochronology` table.

 **PreparationMethod**
    Description, notes, or comments on preparation methods.
 For faunal samples, notes on screening methods or screen size are stored here.